vsf-tv/TR-12-Client-and-Host-Go/client/README.md

 A Go implementation of the TR-12 Client Device Discovery SDK, providing discovery, monitoring, and connection management of streaming video devices using an internet-secure, cloud and NAT friendly, scalable pairing and communication protocol.

-This is a full port of the [Python CDD SDK](https://github.com/vsf-tv/gccg-cdd) with identical CLI arguments and REST API surface.

 ## TR-12 Working Group

 > Draft design documents related to this project are currently being discussed and revised in the VSF Bi-Weekly Forum.